cbaggers/disposable/README.md

-# disposable
+# Disposable

-common code for CL disposable
+Dispose and with-disposable appear in many projects.
+May as well make a common package.